Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Methodology

-Some research works adopted differential privacy to introduce noises to the node or graph embeddings to protect privacy \cite{gw}.
-However, such strategies could be problematic in the scenarios of lacking initial node features.
-It is essential for researchers to explore that how to adopt DP methods on graph structures (e.g., node privacy and edge privacy \cite{graph-privacy}).
-Here we convert graph data to tabular data to utilise current differential privacy methods, such as Laplacian mechanism and Gaussian mechanism.
-Without loss of generality, we solely consider Laplacian mechanism in this paper.
+Some research works have adopted DP to introduce noise into the node or graph embeddings to protect privacy \cite{gw}.
+However, such strategies could be problematic when the initial node features are lacking.
+Instead, researchers must explore how to apply DP methods to graph structures (e.g., node privacy and edge privacy \cite{graph-privacy}).
+Here, we convert graph data into tabular data to enable the utilization of current DP methods, such as the Laplacian and Gaussian mechanisms.
+Without loss of generality, we consider only the Laplacian mechanism in this paper.